-A secondary building entrance on the East facade, facing the park and Brooklyn Ave NE, links residents to the park, UW campus, grocery and restaurant amenities of the U District urban core, and provides easy access to basement level bike storage.
+A park entrance from the building on the East facade, facing the park and Brooklyn Ave NE, links residents to the park, UW campus, grocery and restaurant amenities of the U District urban core, and provides easy access to basement level bike storage.
 The bike room is relocated to the basement with a dedicated elevator to the ground level.
 (PL1-1-d.
 Alleyways, PL3-C-1.
 Porous Edge, PL3-3-e.
 Edge, PL4-B Planning Ahead for Bicyclists, PL4-1-b.
 Placemaking)